Butterfly stroke: Wave propulsion

-Start
+Start, turn and finish

 Butterfly uses the regular start for swimming, if in a competition the swimmer would start off a diving block.
 After the start, a gliding phase follows underwater, followed by dolphin kicks swimming underwater.
 Swimming underwater reduces the drag from breaking the surface and is very economical.
 Rules allow for 15 m underwater swimming before the head breaks the surface and regular swimming begins.